 "Oh my."
 She uttered and reached into the mini-fridge to pull a bag of ice.
 "It's already bruising."
 Blake set the water bottle on the table to free his hands.

 "Sounds great."
 Blake nodded his head and stepped out into the hallway.
 Simon followed behind him meekly and held the door open for him again.
 "Game's almost over."
-Simon spoke for him and stared at the scoreboard from afar.
+Simon spoke for him as they stared out toward the sunset at the scoreboard.

-"Sure, why not."
 Simon trotted ahead of him, the sun was dipping into the right of the field.
-With a glance at his watch, Simon declared it to be six- which meant movie time.
+With a glance at his watch, Simon declared it to be six- which meant movie and beer time.

 After a while of watching the TV Blake crawled off into bed.
 His ribs throbbed even after two Tylenol, but the sleepiness soon overtook him and he drifted off.

 His alarm clock went off and startled him awake.
 His green eyes took in the plain white ceiling, and he struggled to shake the drowsiness from his head.
 He groaned as he slowly sat up and reached his arms over his head to stretch.
-His ribs cried out in agony and immediately he retracted his arms back down.
+His ribs let themselves be known and immediately he retracted his arms back down.

 “What a weird dream...”
 He whispered as he ran his fingers through his hair.
 There had been a small girl in his dream, calling his name over and over again while reaching toward him.
-She had been crying out for help.
-He remembered her eyes; an abnormal color of yellow with a disturbingly odd emotion to them.
+He remembered her eyes; an abnormal color of yellow.
 He sat on the edge of the bed for a few moments, and then decided it was time to get ready for school.
 Today was the last day of class before finals tomorrow.
 Blake stood up and slowly made his way over to the mirror.
 It was a bit foggy, but after rubbing his eyes everything became clear.

 He spit in the sink and turned on the faucet.
 He felt really unsettled today.
 He glanced back in the mirror again and eyeballed himself.
 Blake pressed a hand against his forehead just to double check if he had a fever.
 Just the pain from his ribs echoed quietly.
 He reached down to snag the Tylenol and popped open the bottle.
 Near the mirror, several photo booth pictures of him and two other boys fluttered softly from the soft air of the fan.
 A woman with long brown hair stared back at him with her fingers outstretched in a peace symbol.